Would a Large Language Model Pay Extra for a View? Inferring Willingness to Pay from Subjective Choices: Methodology

 \section{Methodology}

-For our methodology, we base ourselves on the paper from Masiero et al.~\cite{MASIERO2015117} that focuses on determining guests' willingness to pay for hotel room attributes with a discrete choice model.
+For our methodology, we base ourselves on the paper from~\cite{MASIERO2015117} that focuses on determining guests' willingness to pay for hotel room attributes with a discrete choice model.
 In the following sections, we cover the dilemma generation, prompt generation, model selection, and data modeling methods used in our paper.